-Office Depot, Inc., together with our subsidiaries ("Office Depot" or the "Company"), is a global supplier of office products and services to consumers and businesses of all sizes.
+Office Depot, Inc., together with its subsidiaries ("Office Depot" or the "Company"), is a global supplier of office products and services to consumers and businesses of all sizes.
 On November 5, 2013, we merged with OfficeMax Incorporated ("OfficeMax") (the "Merger").
 We sell to customers throughout North America, Europe, and Asia/Pacific through three reportable segments (or "Divisions"): North American Retail Division, North American Business Solutions Division and International Division.
 The North American Retail Division includes our retail stores in the United States, including Puerto Rico and the U.S. Virgin Islands, which offer office supplies, technology products and solutions, business machines and related supplies, facilities products, and office furniture.
 Most stores also have a copy and print center offering printing, reproduction, mailing and shipping services.
 The North American Business Solutions Division sells office supply products and services in Canada and the United States, including Puerto Rico and the U.S. Virgin Islands.
 North American Business Solutions Division customers are served through dedicated sales forces, catalogs, telesales, and electronically through our Internet sites.
 Our International Division sells office products and services through direct mail catalogs, contract sales forces, Internet sites, and retail stores in Europe, and Asia/Pacific.
-Following the date of the OfficeMax merger (the "Merger"), (i) the former OfficeMax U.S. Retail business is included in the North American Business Solutions Division; (ii) the former OfficeMax business in Australia and New Zealand is included in the International Division.
+Following the date of the Merger, (i) the former OfficeMax U.S. Retail business is included in the North American Business Solutions Division; and (iii) the former OfficeMax U.S. contract and Canadian businesses ("Grand & Toy") are included in the North American Business Solutions Division; and (iii) the former OfficeMax business in Australia and New Zealand is included in the International Division.
 The former OfficeMax business in Mexico is presented as an Other segment.
-Because of the pending sale, the integration of this business into the International Division was suspended during the second quarter and it is currently managed and reported independently of the Company's other international businesses.
-Prior period segment information has been recast to ref
+The integration of this business, into the International Division was suspended in the second quarter of 2014 due to the sale and it was managed and reported indepe